 - Weed strains that are available in California

-- Consumer information about products, product forms, definitions, company profiles, etc., to empower them to make informed decisions
+- Consumer information about products, product forms, definitions, company profiles, etc., to empower Californians to make informed decisions

 - To promote the state of California as the historical and contemporary capital of weed in the world

 - To act as an information resource for the California weed community

 - A place for Californians to document and discuss California weed